 Bronstein, Gewirtz & Grossman, LLC Notifies Amgen Inc. (AMGN) Investors of Class Action and to Actively Participate

-NEW YORK, March 14, 2023 /PRNewswire/ -- Attorney Advertising -- Bronstein, Gewirtz & Grossman, LLC notifies investors that a class action lawsuit has been filed against Amgen Inc. ("Amgen" or the "Company") AMGN and certain of its officers, on behalf of all persons and entities that purchased or otherwise acquired Amgen securities between July 29, 2020 and April 27, 2022, both dates inclusive (the "Class Period").
-Such investors are encouraged to join this case by visiting the firm's site: www.bgandg.com/amgn.
+/EIN News/ -- NEW YORK, March 20, 2023 (GLOBE NEWSWIRE) -- Attorney Advertising -- Bronstein, Gewirtz & Grossman, LLC notifies investors that a class action lawsuit has been filed against Amgen Inc. ("Amgen" or the "Company") (NASDAQ: AMGN) and certain of its officers, on behalf of all persons and entities that purchased or otherwise acquired Amgen securities between July 29, 2020 and April 27, 2022, both dates inclusive (the "Class Period").
+Such investors are encouraged to join this case by visiting the firm’s site: www.bgandg.com/amgn.

 This class action seeks to recover damages against Defendants for alleged violations of the federal securities laws.